 At the same time, your reps need to be prepared for questions about competitors.
 Create simple "battlecards" for your top three to five competitors.
 These one-pagers should summarize their offerings, pricing, strengths, and weaknesses.
 Most importantly, they should provide talking points on how to position your product as the superior choice without being negative.

-Build Your Messaging and Sales Collateral
+Prepare Your Messaging and Sales Materials

 This is where your strategy becomes actionable.
 This section is a library of all the resources your sales team uses daily.
 It should include everything from email templates for outreach and follow-ups to call scripts and talk tracks for common scenarios.
 The goal is to provide a solid starting point that reps can then personalize for each interaction.